-Normally at top volume battery life is reduced to about 4 or 5 but most likely you will be listening to a little above 50% volume and you should then get closer to 6 hours of play time.
-Charging the JBL Soundgear from dead with red light flashing only takes about an hour and a half to be fully charged and turn blue.
+Normally at top volume battery life is reduced to about 4 or 5 but most likely you will be listening to a little above 50% volume and you should then get closer to 6 hours of playtime.
+Charging the JBL Soundgear from dead with the red light flashing only takes about an hour and a half to be fully charged and turn blue.

 I found it got pretty close to the 6 hours in my testing mostly listening at 50 to 70 percent volume.
 Charging took less than two hours.